feathersjs/docs/cookbook/authentication/google.md

     // this will set 'googleId'
     const baseData = await super.getEntityData(profile);

-    // this will grab the picture, email address and name of the Google profile return {
+    // this will grab the picture and email address of the Google profile return {
       ...baseData,
       profilePicture: profile.picture,
-      email: profile.email,
+      email: profile.email
-      displayName: profile.name
     };
   }
 }